TechnitiumSoftware/DnsServer/APIDOCS.md

 - `webServiceLocalAddresses` (optional): Local addresses are the network interface IP addresses you want the web service to listen for requests.
 - `webServiceHttpPort` (optional): Specify the TCP port number for the web console and this API web service.
 Initial value is `5380`.
 - `webServiceEnableTls` (optional): Set this to `true` to start the HTTPS service to access web service.
+- `webServiceEnableHttp3` (optional): Set this to `true` to enable HTTP/3 protocol for the web service.
+- `webServiceHttpToTlsRedirect` (optional): Set this option to `true` to enable HTTP to HTTPS Redirection.
 - `webServiceTlsPort` (optional): Specified the TCP port number for the web console for HTTPS access.
 - `webServiceUseSelfSignedTlsCertificate` (optional): Set `true` for the web service to use an automatically generated self signed certificate when TLS certificate path is not specified.
 - `webServiceTlsCertificatePath` (optional): Specify a PKCS #12 certificate (.pfx) file path on the server.
 The certificate must contain private key.
 This certificate is used by the web console for HTTPS access.